1. Before beginning any training work out, check with your doctor.

 – Fuel your body with good nutrition

 Training Walks: It’s The Journey hosts one training walk per month between March and the 2-Day Walk.
-Details can be found at 2daywalk.org and in each weekly e-blast.
+Details can be found on the calendar and in each weekly e-blast.
 If you do not have a team but would like to train with others in your area, please contact the office at firstname.lastname@example.org and we can facilitate a connection.